Super Locomotive: Reception

 Computer and Video Games magazine reviewed the game in its September 1983 issue.
 They said it is an "enjoyable romp" with "a good setting" and "a marvelous rousing tune that adds immediately to the action."

 Legacy

 The game was sold in Japan and Europe.
 In the UK, a machine was sited in a small arcade in a wooden building next to a small funfair in the seaside town of Morecambe.
 The arcade and funfair shut down in the 1980s and the site is now a car park, behind and to the left of the Johnny's Fun Factory arcade.

-While no official conversion of the game existed until 2022, the computer games Trooper Truck (1983) and Loco (1984) are heavily inspired by Super Locomotive.
+While no official conversion of the game existed until 2022, the computer game Loco (1984) is heavily inspired by Super Locomotive.
 In 2022, Sega released the Sega Genesis Mini 2 (also known as the Mega Drive Mini 2), which included a Genesis port of Super Locomotive developed by M2.

 The game is considered one of the earliest train video games, making it a precursor to train simulator video games such as Ongakukan's Train Simulator series (1995 debut) and Densha de Go!
 (1996 debut).